We encourage you to check out our ever-expanding list of small business resources:

 CompassPoint provides classes, workshops and consulting services for non-profit community leaders to build the capacity and impact of non-profit community-based organizations.

-The LGBT Community Center provides a range of services to help LGBT small businesses and entrepreneurs start, run and grow their small businesses.
-They offer free expert one-on-one counseling to address a full spectrum of business planning and marketing needs, and also offer workshops on a variety of marketing, business financing, sales, legal, human resources and small business-related topics.
-Special emphasis is placed on providing strategic support with loans, loan packaging and post-loan technical assistance.
+The LGBT Community Center provides a range of services to help LGBT small businesses and entrepreneurs, including free expert one-on-one counseling in business planning and marketing, a variety of workshops, and strategic support with loans, loan packaging and post-loan technical assistance.

 MEDA is dedicated to improving the economic and social conditions of San Francisco’s immigrants and working class families with an emphasis on the Latino community and the Mission and Excelsior districts.